LowWeiLin/light/README.md

 # light

-🎉 Congratulations, your project was successfully bootstrapped with [Create Next Stack](https://github.com/akd-io/create-next-stack)!
+This project was bootstrapped with [Create Next Stack](https://github.com/akd-io/create-next-stack)!

 To get started, run: